-Certain components of the executive compensation program are in place to mitigate risk, such as:
+Certain elements of the executive compensation program are in place to mitigate risk, such as:

-- an appropriate balance between fixed and variable pay, and long and short-term incentives, - no guaranteed minimum incentive payouts, and - a significant portion of each Executive Officer's compensation is "at risk" either through the annual cash incentive or the long-term cash incentive.
+- an appropriate balance between fixed and variable pay, and long-term and annual incentives; - no guaranteed minimum incentive payouts; and - a significant portion of each Executive Officer's compensation is "at risk" either through the annual cash incentive or the long-term cash incentive.

-As set out in its Terms of Reference (Appendix F of the Company's Annual Information Form), the Committee annually reviews the total compensation package for Executive Officers and ensures that the design and application of the total compensation package has a clear link between pay and performance and does not encourage excessive risk taking by Executive Officers.
-The Committee conducts yearly Executive Total Compensation Package reviews, retaining an outside compensation expert for assistance when necessary.
+As set out in its Terms of Reference (Appendix F of the Company's Annual Information Form), the Committee annually reviews the total compensation program for Executive Officers and ensures that the design and application of the total compensation program has a clear link between pay and performance and does not encourage excessive risk taking by Executive Officers.
+The Committee conducts biennial Executive Total Compensation Program reviews, retaining outside compensation experts for assistance when necessary.